wilkinsonlab/FLAIR-GG/Onboarding/En Documentation/DataService.md

 ## ![](https://placehold.jp/17/ff0000/000000/20x20.png?text=M) Title
 The name of the Data Service.
-This is a required field and needs to be unique.
+This field needs to be unique.

 *Example:*
 SPARQL distribution of Administrative data